r13xr13/lyra-intelligence/README.md

 ## 🔍 Overview

-**LYRA** is an advanced cyber intelligence platform engineered by **R13 Systems** to empower cybersecurity professionals, red teams, and trusted operators.
+**LYRA** WAS an advanced cyber intelligence platform engineered by **R13 Systems** to empower cybersecurity professionals, red teams, and trusted operators.
 It is designed to identify, profile, and respond to digital threats with tactical precision capable of both defense and simulated offense within a modular, secure execution zone.
+**HELIX** Developed By RaidRabbit in Partnership with R13 Systems.
+Is a whole New beast.
+Fully contained in one Stack,

 ---